LightBurnSoftware/Documentation/PrintAndCut.md

 ![AlignedPreview](img/PrintAndCut-AlignedPreview.png)

-In the above image, you can see the preview image is rotated slightly counter-clockwise.
+In the above image, you can see the preview image is rotated slightly clockwise, matching the orientation of the printed image in the laser.